Peak Bloom Reached on March 28

 So if you’re here a little ahead of the peak bloom but still want to see some blossoms, it’s a good place to look.

 There’s no sign, though, and unless it happens to be covered in flowers while everything around it isn’t, you really have to know where it is.

 So here’s how to find it.

 It’s located just east of the Jefferson Memorial.
+This area of the Tidal Basin used to be a swimming beach, but it looks much less inviting for a dip now.
 You can get to it easily from either the Jefferson Memorial or from the other direction from Ohio Drive SW.

 This first shot is taken from the end of the bridge on Ohio Drive SW looking southwest towards the Jefferson Memorial (you can see the top of the dome in the background).
 The walkway splits into three, with one path to the left going alongside the road and another path to the right heading towards the water of the Tidal Basin.